Protecting Nesting Sea Turtles in Volusia and Flagler Counties, Florida.

 and algae. |

 HAWKSBILLThe Hawksbill Turtle has a beautiful, distinct carapace (shell).
-It is tortoiseshell in color and almost heart-shaped.
+It is tortoiseshell in color and has overlapping scutes (scales).

 |